Quick Answer

 International Context: The Autonomous Revenue Land Grab

-The regulatory landscape is fragmenting along geopolitical lines.
+The regulatory landscape is fragmenting.
 The US allows FSD (Supervised) with relatively light regulation.
-Europe has approved FSD in five smaller markets but not in Germany, France, or the UK — the continent’s largest automotive markets.
-China represents the largest untapped opportunity but also the most complex regulatory environment, where data sovereignty requirements mean Tesla must store and process Chinese driving data locally.
+Europe has approved FSD in five smaller markets.
+China represents the largest untapped opportunity but also the most complex regulatory environment with data sovereignty requirements.
+For traditional automakers, Tesla’s subscription success creates an uncomfortable question: how do you monetize your own driver-assistance systems?

 What This Means for EV Buyers

 For buyers in China, Hong Kong, and Taiwan: the subscription transition adds uncertainty.
-If China mainland FSD isn’t fully approved and the buyout option disappears before functionality is delivered, existing owners who paid ¥64,000 for a feature they cannot use may feel shortchanged.
-Tesla will need to manage this transition carefully to avoid owner backlash in its most important market.
+If China mainland FSD isn’t fully approved and the buyout option disappears before functionality is delivered, existing owners who paid RMB 64,000 for a feature they cannot use may feel shortchanged.
+The broader takeaway: autonomous driving is becoming a subscription service.
+Factor in the monthly autonomy cost as part of the total cost of ownership.

 FAQ